Clever and fun bunk bed concepts that kids will adore

 (Photo taken from Joni Vandewalle's Let's Play House: Chic Family Life (Lannoo Publishers))

-For a throwback feel, try a rounded shape in your design.
+For a throwback feel, try a rounded shape in the design.

 The rounded corners of this bunk bed design are reminiscent of bunk beds from the 1970s.